 Other important sections include your profile photo, education (if applicable), and two most recent positions – which are weighted heavily for keyword relevance and completeness.
 According to LinkedIn, including your two most recent positions increases your chances of showing up in relevant search queries more than 10-fold.

 The Major Differences Between a Resume and Your LinkedIn Profile

 Your resume and your LinkedIn profile serve different purposes.
 From a strategic perspective, they should be treated as different tools in your professional toolkit.

-    - More formal in tone and language, always written in 3rd person.
+- More formal in tone and language – written in either first or third person

 - Typically includes more detailed and granular information about accomplishments and key responsibilities.

 - Is an outbound marketing tool that should be continually tailored to your target opportunity or employer.